 ASEEES Dissertation Research Grant Program

-Thanks to the generosity of donors and members, the Association for Slavic, East European, and Eurasian Studies is sponsoring up to 16 grants annually, at a maximum of $6,000 each, for the purposes of conducting doctoral dissertation research in Eastern Europe and Eurasia in any aspect of Slavic, East European, and Eurasian studies in any discipline.
+Thanks to the generosity of donors and members, the Association for Slavic, East European, and Eurasian Studies is offering research grants with a stipend of maximum $6,000, for the purposes of conducting doctoral dissertation research in Eastern Europe and Eurasia in any aspect of Slavic, East European, and Eurasian studies in any discipline.
 These awards may be held concurrently with other partial funding sources, but are intended to support students whose projects have not yet been fully supported.
 The grant recipient cannot concurrently hold the Cohen-Tucker Dissertation Research Fellowship, Fulbright-Hays DDRA, SSRC IDRF and other similarly fully-funded fellowships.
 The grant is for primary dissertation research.
 Students may only receive ONE Dissertation Research Grant over the course of their graduate studies.

-- Applicant may be a graduate student of any nationality, in any discipline currently enrolled in a PhD program in the United States
+- Applicant may be a graduate student of any citizenship, in any discipline currently enrolled in a PhD program in the United States

 - Applicant must have successfully achieved PhD candidacy (ABD status) by the start of the proposed research travel